 want to upload part of the data?

 $ dvc push --with-deps test-posts ...
 Do some work based on the partial update $ dvc push --with-deps matrix-train ...
-Push the rest of the data $ dvc status --cloud Data and pipelines are up to date.
+Push the rest of the data $ dvc status --cloud Cache and remote 'r1' are in sync.